 When I started experiencing lower back pain in 2013, I ignored it.
-It only hurt first thing in the morning when I woke up and would dissipate after about an hour and I could go about my day.
+It only hurt first thing in the morning and would dissipate after an hour and I could go about my day.
 But as the pain got worse, I would dread waking up in the morning because I knew I’d have to deal with intense pain for about an hour.
 Intense pain anywhere in the body can put you in a negative mood, but something about pain in the spine would cause me to wake up on the wrong side of the bed every day and in pain.
 I started getting massages once per month, as well as doing more core work.
 That helped about 2% — after working out or getting a massage, I’d feel AHmazing!
 But by the next morning, I was in pain yet again.

-I’ve heard acupuncture can help with physical and emotional pain (these are more connected than most of us realize!).
+I had heard acupuncture can help with physical and emotional pain (these are more connected than most of us realize!).
 I know people who’ve had acupuncture and liked it, so it seemed like a good place to start.

 The day of my appointment, I was excited to experience this ancient treatment and hoped it would help.
 I described my lower back pain to the Licensed Acupuncturist (LAc).
 I also mentioned I’m tight in the hips and calves.
 He explained that these could all be connected — especially the lower back and hips.
 The psoas (which I’ve often heard mentioned in yoga) runs from the front of the hips and around the lower back.

-According to yoganatomy.com, the psoas muscle “is probably the singlemost important postural and structural muscle in the body.
+According to yoganatomy.com, the psoas muscle “is probably the single most important postural and structural muscle in the body.
 There is a long list of reasons why it is so important:

 - It connects the upper half of the body to the lower half of the body.